TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 Vertical Pod Autoscaler automatically updates the limits and requests of resources (both CPU and memory) by reviewing the historic resource usages and as well their current.

+### VPA modes
+VPA can be configured in three different modes.
+They are
+1. Off - VPA does not change the pod's request and limit.
+Just gives the recommendations for the containers.
+2. Initial - VPA applies the recommendations only during the pod's creation.
+3. Auto - VPA automatically applies the recommendations when the resource usage goes beyond the lowerbound and upperbound.

 ### VPA Architecture
 VPA has three importent components.
 1. VPA recommender